Referencing, citation and novelty

 IOP Publishing is a member of the Committee for Publication Ethics (COPE), and apply the principles of publication ethics outlined in the COPE Core Practices.

-Authors have a responsibility to acknowledge the work of others used in their research and to cite publications that have influenced the direction and course of their study.
+Authors have a responsibility to fully acknowledge the work of others (be it published or unpublished) that is used in their research and to cite publications that have influenced the direction and course of their study.
 Information obtained in private correspondence or conversation should only be used with the explicit permission of the individuals involved.
 Information obtained whilst providing confidential services, such as refereeing research articles or grant applications, should not be used without permission of the original author.

 All sources for the article must be clearly disclosed and permissions obtained from the original authors (and original publishers if they hold the copyright) for any figures or significant extracts that are to be reproduced or quoted.
 Collection of such permissions is the responsibility of the authors.